apache/nuttx/configs/sama5d4-ek/README.txt

         $ cd nuttx/                         : Rebuild the system with the correct
         $ make clean_context all            : ROMFS file system and symbol table

       But how does the ROMFS file system get mounted?
-This must be done in board-specific logic before the 'init' program is started.
+This is done in board- specific logic before the 'init' program is started.

     STATUS: